dylanawhite92/quick-recipes/README.md

 ## Quick Recipes

-Quick Recipes is a Single Page Application (SPA) built using React.js and the Edamam API.
-It is meant to be used to search and display recipes and nutritional data.
+Quick Recipes is a Single Page Application (SPA) built using React.js and the Edamam Recipe Search API.
+It is used to search and display recipes for both food and cocktails and, as well as nutritional data.

 ## Installation